hassanzohdy/react-router/README.md

 ## Change Log

+- 1.0.62 (11 Oct 2022)
+  - Added `reloadMode` to switch lang to reload the page or not.
 - 1.0.60 (02 Oct 2022)
   - Added `preload` feature.
   - Updated `switchLang` to make hard reload instead of soft reload.